mimaya/katacoda-scenarios/Redis/step2.md

 # SETNX

 ```
-set if only the key is not already present
+Set only if the key is not already present
 Syntax: SETNX <key> <value>
 Value will be set by SETNX as the key not exist
 ```